 The Blue Jean Ball is MANNA’s largest fundraising event.
-Every dollar raised or donated to the food bank provides enough food for 3 meals.
-Current estimates in our region indicate that over 108,000 people in Western North Carolina don’t have continuous access to three square meals a day.
-MANNA partners with over 200 agencies throughout our region to get food to those facing hunger.
-In 2013, MANNA distributed enough food to provide 29,000 meals a day throughout the 16 counties in WNC.
+Every dollar raised or donated to the food bank helps provide enough food for 4 meals.
+Current estimates in our region indicate that over 100,000 people in Western North Carolina don’t have continuous access to three square meals a day.
+MANNA partners with 200+ agencies throughout our region to get food to those facing hunger.

 Update: Although we are starting to see some light at the end of the tunnel in terms the COVID-19 pandemic, our work to feed more people than ever has continued, and we know that we are not quite able to come together for Asheville’s very best “party with a purpose”.
 We are already dreaming about the day when we can gather 1,000 of our close friends again, and what a CELEBRATION it will be!